Statement on Coronavirus/COVID-19

 North Carolina Restaurant and Lodging Association

-- Lynn Minges, President and CEO of the North Carolina Restaurant and Lodging Association has been updating members regularly.
-The organization has provided this website of resources for those actively working to manage employee and guest wellness.
+- Lynn Minges, President, and CEO of the North Carolina Restaurant and Lodging Association have been updating members regularly.
+The organization has provided this website with resources for those actively working to manage employee and guest wellness.
 This is not behind a paywall.
 Kudos to this group for making information from national and statewide experts available to all hospitality businesses.